This blog post explains a couple of workflows to connect to Big Query using R

 full_sql)

-You do not have to use the glue library to compose queries and execute them via this method.
+library to compose queries and execute them via this method.
 You can simply write the SQL queries as strings.
 I just wanted to show this handy function because writing long SQL queries in a single string often gets too crazy to manage without splitting things up.

 The resulting object from this query is a dataframe of daily total fishing effort by Chinese trawlers, from 2013 onwards, arranged by date.
 Now lets plot the data to observe the effect of the Chinese new year and the summer fishing moratorium on China’s temporal patterns of fishing effort.